Producing more but earning less around the world

 In contrast to the rhetoric so often employed, government is far more efficient at delivering health care than the private sector.
 (This is also true in retirement plans, where the U.S. Social Security program’s overhead is much lower than mutual-fund managers or other financial-industry enterprises.)
 An important reason is that the government does not skim off massive amounts of money for bloated executive pay nor does it need to generate large profits to enrich financiers.

-Such large expenditures also flow from a lack of competition.
-Few people in the U.S. have a choice of insurance provider, which is dictated by their employer, and insurance companies and HMOs frequently limit choice of doctors, and often deny coverage so as to maximize profits.
-A company that has stock traded on exchanges is legally required to maximize profits above any other consideration; it is no different because health care happens to be the product.
 A few summers ago, I found myself in a debate with a Canadian woman who was critical of her country’s health care system.
 I acknowledged that Canadian health care is not perfect, but then gave the example of a friend who had recently died in his 50s of a heart attack because his insurer decreed that he did not require medication for his weak heart and he could not afford it on his own.
 Does that happen in Canada?, I asked.
 She replied with silence.

-As in any other mature industry, most market share has consolidated into a few hands, a condition that is known as an “oligarchy.”
-Although competition in younger or more fractured industries does result in price reductions, when an industry is reduced to a small number of dominant corporations, price competition is usually a casualty.
 Health care constitutes several industries — insurance, pharmaceuticals, hospitals and medical equipment, among others — and each adds to the cost.
 Giant pots of government money are involved, always a lucrative source of private enrichment.
 And insurers have people over a barrel because health insurance comes through their employer, who make deals with a single insurer, take it or leave it.

 Health care provision also has unique attributes that further inflate costs.
 In “The high costs of for-profit care,” by Steffie Woolhandler and David U. Himmelstein (the Journal of the Canadian Medical Association article quoted above), the authors write: